The Gambling Law Review: India

 The regulator for the online games of skill under the Nagaland Act is the Finance Commissioner or any other authority designated and empowered on his or her behalf.

 Lotteries are offered in a paper format as well as online, across states where lotteries are permitted.
 Paper lotteries are generally offered through lottery shops and stalls.
-Kerala has made a distinction between paper lotteries and online lotteries, prohibiting online lotteries within its territory.
+Online lottery in India means digital lottery and does not mean that lottery entries can be sold over the internet.

 The Prize Competition Act 1955 does not make a distinction between paper-based and online prize competitions.
 These competitions are generally conducted through dailies and posts.